WELCOME TO THE CITY OF GOLETA POLICE DEPARTMENT

 Manage inevitable change and welcome the challenge of future problems with creative solutions, which are financially prudent and consistent with community values.

 You can contact Lt.
 Brian Thielst, Chief of Police at (805) 961-7512 or email@example.com.

 Motor Traffic Unit

-Sergeant Greg Sorenson leads the Motor Traffic Unit of the City of Goleta Police Department.
+Sergeant John Maxwell leads the Motor Traffic Unit of the City of Goleta Police Department.
 The Motor Traffic Unit's mission is to maintain the normal and safe flow of vehicle and pedestrian traffic throughout the City of Goleta.
 The Traffic Unit uses several means to conduct their mission, including the use of radar speed detection devices, and vehicle and motorcycle patrols.

 In addition to regular traffic patrol, the unit also performs the following important safety duties:

 - DUI Checkpoints

 - Public Announcements and Updates